 Bring your camera – The trail offers some beautiful views and beautiful scenery.

-Bring a map & compass – The trail is not marked hardly at all and it is easy to veer off the trail onto what will look like other trails.
+Bring a map & compass – The trail is not marked well at all and it is easy to veer off the trail onto what will look like other trails.

 Maps & Info